null

 Final Thoughts

-The Canon EOS R5 Mark II continues the trend of lightning-fast cameras from industry leaders Sony, Nikon, and Canon.
-Its new stacked sensor and rapid readout speeds enable shooting up to 30 frames per second in RAW format with strobes using the electronic shutter.
-However, this comes with a slight trade-off in dynamic range, which we plan to investigate further in our underwater tests.
+The Canon EOS R5 Mark II continues the trend of lightning-fast sensor readouts from industry leaders Sony, Nikon, and Canon.
+The new stacked sensor and rapid readout speeds enable shooting up to 30 frames per second in RAW format with strobes using the electronic shutter.
+The dynamic range trade-off for the R5 Mark II proved to be minimal during our underwater tests.

 Perhaps the most exciting feature of the Canon R5 Mark II is its cutting-edge autofocus tracking system.
 It stands out with its ability to ignore potential distractions, maintaining focus on your intended subject.
 For underwater photography, this feature alone might be enough to convince hesitant photographers to make the switch to the Canon EOS R5 Mark II.

 As a video powerhouse, the Canon R5 Mark II boasts impressive features, including a new C-Log2 profile and 8K video up to 60fps.
 While current Canon R5C users might not rush to switch, it's a significant upgrade from the original R5.
-For underwater use, we'll need to conduct further tests to ensure it doesn't overheat too quickly without the cooling battery grip.
+The potential drawback of the R5 Mark II for underwater video is the propensity to overheat.
+We have not yet fully tested what these limitations are.
+However, in our underwater video shooting, we never ran into a heat warning on cold water dives.

 we-make-awesome-trips-possible.jpg